allenthomas23/PlayingCard/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > career trajectory?
 Also, who are some mentors you could contact to help
 > you stay on your path?

+I want to continue to learn about how github works along with how the set up for projects work.
+It will be useful for any jobs or internships i will get in the future.
+I can contact prior managers or even friends who are already working in the same field to keep caught up.
 <!-- TODO: discuss -->

 ## Assignment Tasks